Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Define standard metadata for cookbooks?

+Is this not the idea of the application cookbook?

 ## What will we do now?
 What needs to happen next?

-Meet in quiet room after this session.
+Meet in quiet room after this session to work on the DevKit manifesto.
 Want to flesh out the manifesto and assign product owners